Chef (2014 film)

-Chef is a 2014 road comedy-drama film written, produced, and directed by Jon Favreau, who also stars in the film as a celebrity chef who quits his job at a popular Los Angeles restaurant following a public altercation with a food critic and begins to operate a food truck with his friends and his young son.
-It co-stars Sofía Vergara, John Leguizamo, Scarlett Johansson, Oliver Platt, Bobby Cannavale, Amy Sedaris, Emjay Anthony, and Dustin Hoffman, along with Robert Downey Jr. in a cameo role.
+Chef is a 2014 road comedy drama film written, produced, and directed by Jon Favreau.
+Favreau plays a celebrity chef who establishes a food truck business with his friends and young son.
+It co-stars Sofía Vergara, John Leguizamo, Scarlett Johansson, Oliver Platt, Bobby Cannavale, Amy Sedaris, Emjay Anthony, and Dustin Hoffman.
+Robert Downey Jr. appears in a cameo.

 Favreau wrote the script after directing several big-budget films, wanting to go "back to basics" and to create a film about cooking.
-Food truck owner and chef Roy Choi served as a co-producer and oversaw the menus and food prepared for the film.
+The chef Roy Choi was a co-producer and oversaw the menus and food prepared for the film.
 Principal photography took place in July 2013 in Los Angeles, Miami, Austin and New Orleans.

 Chef premiered at South by Southwest on March 7, 2014, and was released theatrically in the United States on May 9, 2014, by Open Road Films.
-It was well received by critics, who praised the direction, music, writing, story, and performances, and grossed $46 million against a production budget of $11 million.
+It was well received by critics, who praised the direction, music, writing, story, and performances, and grossed $49.8 million on a budget of $11 million.

 Plot

-Miami-born Carl Casper is the head chef of Gauloises in Brentwood, Los Angeles.
-Although popular with his kitchen staff and hostess Molly, he clashes with the restaurant's owner, Riva, who wants him to stick to the same menu of classical cuisine rather than innovative dishes.
-Carl also has a strained relationship with his rich ex-wife, Inez, and their tech-savvy preteen son, Percy.
+Miami-born Carl Casper is the head chef at Gauloises, an upscale restaurant in Brentwood, Los Angeles.
+Though well-liked by his kitchen staff and hostess Molly, he frequently clashes with the restaurant's owner, Riva, who insists on a safe, traditional menu rather than the innovative cuisine Carl longs to create.
+Outside the kitchen, Carl has strained relationships with his wealthy ex-wife, Inez, and their tech-savvy preteen son, Percy.
+When renowned food critic and blogger Ramsey Michel plans a visit, Carl hopes to impress him with a bold new menu.
+At the last minute, however, Riva forces him to serve the restaurant's standard fare instead, leading to a scathing review.
+Carl sends Ramsey an angry reply on Twitter, unaware that his comments are public, and quickly becomes an online sensation.

-When Carl has the chance to serve prestigious food critic and blogger Ramsey Michel, Riva demands he prepare old favorites at the last minute rather than the innovative ones he wants; Carl concedes, leading to a scathing review.
-Carl insults Ramsey on Twitter, not realizing that his reply is public, and gains a large online following.
-He comes up with a new menu that his staff loves and invites Ramsey to a "rematch", but while Carl and his crew are preparing for the new food items, Riva storms into the kitchen and demands Carl make the old menu again, demeaning him as nothing but a cook while he himself is the boss.
-Furious, Carl throws his apron and quits.

-At home, Carl prepares the menu he wanted, drowning his anger through cooking while his sous-chef Tony serves Ramsey the same dishes from his prior visit.
-Learning that Carl had quit even before honoring their bet, Ramsey tweets negatively about Carl by mocking him as a coward for running away from their bet, provoking him into a confrontation at the restaurant.
-Videos of Carl's meltdown go viral, leaving him humiliated and unemployable.